layabox/layaair-doc/English/LayaAir_AS3/2D/beginners/Data_Communication/webStorage/readme.md

-# Web Storage data storage
+# Web Storage store data "locally"

 HTML5 provides two new ways to store data on the client side: